ibm-cloud-docs/account/iam-account_management.md

 | Administrator |  View cases   \n  \n Search cases   \n  \n Update cases   \n  \n Create cases |
 {: caption="Table 17.
 Roles and example actions for the Support Center service" caption-side="top"}

 Assign users the viewer role on the user management service in addition to a support center access policy so the user can see all cases in the account regardless of user list visibility settings.
-If the user list visibility is set to restricted, this can limit a user's ability to view, search, and manage support cases in an account that they didn't open themselves.
+If the user list visibility is set to be restricted, this can limit a user's ability to view, search, and manage support cases in an account that they didn't open themselves.
 {: tip}

 ### User management
-{: #user-management-account-management}
+{: #user-management-account-management-terra}

 You can give users access to view users in an account, invite and remove users, and view and update user profile settings.

 | Roles         | Actions                                                                                                |
 |---------------|--------------------------------------------------------------------------------------------------------|